precisely/rapids/doc/architecture.md

 8. Rule for pushing stack frames.

   The compiler always adds a stack push operation before non-terminal suspending expressions, arranging for the data described in (7) to be incorporated into a new stack frame.
-The stack frame provides the data necessary to resume execution at the next continuation.
+The stack frame provides the data necessary to resume execution at the next partition function.
 Note that a stack push is not required when a suspending expression appears in a terminal position.
 This is explained in more detail in discussion of the main loop.

   Example of terminal versus non-terminal positions:
 ```clojure